 I think the confusion surrounding the phrase goes to show just how complicated the English language is.
 And how difficult it must be for new learners to get a grip of it.

-I hope that now you don’t just know the answer to the question, but you’ve learnt a thing or two about where “in person” comes from, and what the rules are for dashes, as well as having had a great time reading.
+I hope that now you don’t just know the answer to the question, but you’ve learnt a thing or two about where “in person” comes from, and what the rules are for hyphens, as well as having had a great time reading.